jackie-mcaninch/Git-Workshop/README.md

 |[**\[TAB\]**](#tab)| autofill your current command/args

 ## Git Tutorial
 Here are the steps for creating your own clone of this repository, where you can make your own branch and edits.
 You can clone and edit locally without a Github account, but in order to push to the repository, you must create an account.
 Please make sure not to skip any steps!
+LOL

 ### Step 1: **Fork the repository**
 This repository belongs to a personal account, and contributions cannot be made by anyone except those directly added to the project.
 Since there are many unknown collaborators, it is best for you to make a copy of this remote repository, which is called a **fork**.
 This will be yours and you can change it in whatever way you please!